kevinmcaleer/course_builder/source/micropython/lesson01.md

 ---
 title: Why is it called Python?
-description: It’s nothing to do with snakes 🐍
+description: It's nothing to do with snakes 🐍
 layout: lesson
 type: lesson
 ---